Aalto-Electric-Drives/motulator/docs/source/control/speed_ctrl.rst

 .. math::
 	\frac{\mathrm{d} \tau_\mathrm{i}}{\mathrm{d} t} = \alpha_\mathrm{i}\left(\bar{\tau}_\mathrm{M,ref} - \hat \tau_\mathrm{L}\right)

 The other parts of the above controller are not affected by the saturation.
-The implementation in the :class:`motulator.drive.control.SpeedCtrl` class is based on this disturbance-observer form.
+The implementation in the :class:`motulator.drive.control.SpeedController` class is based on this disturbance-observer form.

 Gain Selection Example
 ^^^^^^^^^^^^^^^^^^^^^^